APNIC-net/cool_bgp_stats/README.md

       - For IPv4 contains the number of /24 blocks assigned/allocated
       - For IPv6 contains the number of /48 blocks assigned/allocated
       - For ASNs IPSpace = -1

-The statistics computed are exported to a csv file and to a json file.
+The statistics computed are exported to a csv file and to a json file.cript that downloads content provided its URL, after checking if file has already been downloaded and if it is still fresh.

 * delegated_stats_v2.py
 Second version of delegated_stats.py script.
 Cleaner, more readable and easier to execute.